mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

     php app/console assets:install web

-Usually when installing new bundles it’s good practice to also delete your cache:
+It’s a good practice to also delete your cache when installing new bundles:

     php app/console cache:clear